HEADINGTON, OXFORD

 Reproduced by kind permission of Mrs Evelyn Tolley

-We can thank a nineteenth-century vicar of St Andrew’s Church in Old Headington and a local doctor for the fact that Headington was home to Headington Football Club from 1893 to 1960, and to Oxford United from 1960 to 2001.
+We can thank a nineteenth-century vicar of St Andrew’s Church in Old Headington and a local doctor for the fact that Headington was home to Headington Football Club from 1893 to 1960, and to its successor Oxford United from 1960 to 2001.

 The cricket season being over, Mr Hitchings, with his customary energy and zeal for the young men of the parish, has inaugurated a football club.

-This new club soon became known as Headington United.
-It was defeated by Cowley Barracks at its first match on its Quarry home pitch on 25 November 1893, but fared better on 13 January 1894 when it beat Victoria, with the Revd Scott-Tucker (at the age of 49) scoring two of the goals, and Dr Hitchings one.
-They were not so lucky in the return match on the following Saturday, as is shown in this report in Jackson's Oxford Journal of 27 January 1894:
+It was defeated by Cowley Barracks at its first match in Quarry on 25 November 1893, but fared better on 13 January 1894 when it beat the Victoria Football Club, which was based in St Clement's/New Marston.
+At that match, the Revd Scott-Tucker (at the age of 49) scored two of the goals, and Dr Hitchings one.

 Report on Headington United v.
 Victoria, 1894